 Even if you’re just starting as a project manager, you need to know how to manage freelancers who are your staff.
 This is especially important when they are paid via commission or hourly!

 As a project manager, you will be responsible for ensuring that each member of your team is performing their job effectively and efficiently.
+These are just the basics of project management!
 You can’t do this unless you have a clear understanding of who they are, what they do, and how they perform about other people and things.

 This article contains some helpful tips on developing relationships with your freelance team members and how to use them smartly at times.